code-dot-org/code-dot-org/docs/lti-integration.md

 #### Deployment ID

 Now that you have the LTI Key, you need to configure the Code.org LTI App to generate a Deployment ID.
+Before you navigate away from the Developer Keys page, make sure to copy your Client ID to your clipboard.
+You'll need that in the next step.

-Please reference [these instructions][configure-canvas] for generating a Deployment ID.
+Once you have the Client ID copied, please reference [these instructions][configure-canvas] for generating a Deployment ID.

 ### Step 4

-Once you have both the Client ID and the Deployment ID, provide them to Code.org through TODO: How will they supply these values?
+Once you have both the Client ID and the Deployment ID, provide them to Code.org.

+TODO: How will they supply them to us?

 ## Using Code.org as an LTI Tool